bio-tools/biotoolsDocs/curators_guide.rst

 - **Tips and notes** are not verified

 .. note::
    - entries in which all attributes pass both the automated and manual checks will, in the future, be be labelled as "Verified" (and stamped with data of verification and last update).
-For further information, see the emerging `information standard <http://biotoolsschema.readthedocs.io/en/latest/information_requirement.html>`_ for tools
+For further information, see the emerging `information standard <http://biotoolsschema.readthedocs.io/en/latest/information_requirement.html>`_ for tools being adopted by bio.tools.
    - for curation advice or to make suggestions about these guidelines please add comments via `GitHub <https://github.com/bio-tools/biotoolsDocs/issues/6>`_ or mail `registry-support <mailto:registry-support@elixir-dk.org>`_ directly.

 General guidelines